Introduction to IoT: Applications of IoT

-Efficient agricultural production necessitates the monitoring of both animal and plant information, a pivotal phase in the process.
-This monitoring plays a substantial role in advancing improved production, increasing profitability, and ensuring high-quality product development. \begin{enumerate} \item \textit{Animal Life Information Monitoring}\\ Monitoring diverse aspects of animal behavior, including their food consumption, body temperature, activity levels, and health status, enables the tracking of their physiological and nutritional well-being, ensuring their healthy development.
-Similar to other monitoring systems, animal information monitoring includes various types of sensors, actuators, wireless connections, and terminal equipment.
+\textit{Animal and Plant Life Information Monitoring}\\ Effective agricultural production requires comprehensive monitoring of both plant and animal information, which is crucial for enhancing production, increasing profitability, and ensuring high-quality product development. \begin{enumerate} \item Animal Life Information Monitoring: Monitoring diverse aspects of animal behavior, including their food consumption, body temperature, activity levels, and health status, enables the tracking of their physiological and nutritional well-being, ensuring their healthy development.
+In \cite{xie2023deep}, the authors have proposed an infrared-based body temperature measurement system for pigs, allowing the early detection of diseases.

-In \cite{xie2023deep}, the authors have proposed an infrared-based body temperature measurement system for pigs, allowing the early detection of diseases . \item \textit{Plant Life Information Monitoring}\\ Plant life information can be assessed through two distinct methods: external information and internal information.
-External data involves analyzing visual factors such as diseases, pests, and leaf color, while internal information includes parameters like chlorophyll content and photosynthetic rate.
-Various wireless sensor devices can be connected to plants to facilitate remote and continuous monitoring of their information, ultimately allowing for the early detection of diseases and promoting healthy plant growth.

-Porto et al. \cite{porto2011developing} have introduced a system for citrus traceability that examines the environmental conditions suitable for the optimal growth of citrus.
-This system is capable of identifying and preventing plant diseases, ensuring the robust health of citrus crops. \end{enumerate}